matter-labs/zksync-web-era-docs/docs/reference/concepts/bridging-asset.md

 communicating with each other using [L1 <-> L2 interoperability](./l1-l2-interop.md).

 Developers are free to build their own bridge for any token.
-However, we provide our default bridges (one for ETH and one for ERC20 tokens), which can be used for basic bridging.
+However, we provide our default bridges (one for ETH and one for ERC20 tokens), which can be used for basic bridging, i.e.

 ::: warning

 Addresses of tokens on L2 will always differ from the same token L1 address.
+Also note, that tokens bridged via the default bridge only support standard ERC20 functionality, i.e. rebase tokens and other custom behavior are not supported.

 :::